 - Clinical: visible jugular vein pulse, left sided parasternal swelling, split 2. heart tone, systolic bilyd

-- X-ray thorax (central pulmonary arteries): Right ventricle / atrium is enlarged in the retrosternal space
+- Chest X-ray (central pulmonary arteries): The right ventricle / atrium is enlarged in the retrosternal space

 - Lung function tests (very low DLCO)

 - 6 min walking test (falling below 330-380 m may indicate unfavouable prognosis)

 - pro-BNP elevated and increasing in blood sample

 - Pulmonary angiography (X-ray examination) and scintigraphy (nuclear medicine) are considered if the cause of the disease is unclear (exclude thromboembolisms)

 - ECG (right hypertrophy = R / S more than 1 in V1), right branch block, β-pulmonary in II, arrhythmias)

 - Thickened wall in right ventricle and paradox deviation to the left in the systole

 - The pressure is calculated: Bernoulli equation: PAP systolic = (4 x tricuspid jet velocity squared) + RAP (v.cava blood pressure)

 - Serious PH: systolic pressure more than 50mmHg